 The takeover procedure

-The takeover procedure starts with the offeror declaring its intention to make a takeover bid to the Securities Market Agency (ATVP), the Competition Protection Agency (CPA) and the management of the offeree company and publishing it on the same day in a daily newspaper circulated throughout the territory of Slovenia.
+The takeover procedure starts with the offeror declaring their intention to make a takeover bid to the Securities Market Agency (ATVP), the Competition Protection Agency (CPA) and the management of the offeree company, while also publishing it on the same day in a daily newspaper circulated across Slovenia.

-An offeror which has already achieved the takeover threshold (mandatory bid) is obliged to declare its takeover intention within three business days of the date when it achieved this threshold.
+An offeror which has already achieved the takeover threshold (mandatory bid) is obliged to declare their takeover intention within 3 business days of the date when they achieved the threshold.
 In the case of a voluntary bid, no time limit is set.

-The offeree company’s management shall inform the ATVP about arrangements or negotiations on the takeover with the offeror or that there are no such ongoing arrangements or negotiations.
+The offeree company’s management must inform the ATVP about arrangements or negotiations on the takeover with the offeror or that there are no such ongoing arrangements or negotiations.

-If the offeror withdraws its takeover intention after it has been published without the ATVP’s approval, it cannot make another takeover bid within one year of the withdrawal.
-Conversely, a new bid can be made if the withdrawal was approved by the ATVP.
+If the offeror withdraws their takeover intention after it was published without the ATVP’s approval, it cannot make another takeover bid within 1 year of the withdrawal.
+Conversely, a new bid can be made if the withdrawal was ATVP-approved.

-The offeror must announce its takeover bid simultaneously with the prospectus within 10 to 30 days of publishing the takeover intention and must obtain the ATVP’s authorisation prior to publishing the takeover bid.
+The offeror must announce their takeover bid simultaneously with the prospectus within 10 to 30 days of publishing the takeover intention and must obtain the ATVP’s authorisation prior to publishing the takeover bid.

-The prospectus shall comprise all necessary information so that the shareholders can make appropriate decisions regarding the takeover bid.
+The prospectus must comprise all necessary information so that shareholders can make appropriate decisions about the takeover bid.

 Once the takeover bid has been published, the offeror may only change it by offering a higher price, a more favourable conversion rate or by establishing a lower successful bid threshold if one was specified in the takeover bid.

-The offeree company’s management shall publish and substantiate its opinion on the takeover bid within 10 days of its announcement.
+The offeree company’s management must publish and substantiate its opinion on the takeover bid within 10 days of its announcement.
 The offeree company’s management must communicate its opinion to employee representatives or employees.

 |Takeovers step by step|

-From the date of receiving the notice of intended takeover or, if the management does not receive such a notice prior to publication of the takeover intention, until the date of publication of the decision on the announcement of the takeover bid results, the company’s management or supervisory bodies shall only be allowed to perform certain activities subject to a resolution of the general meeting of shareholders, such as an increase in capital.
+From the date of receiving the notice of the intended takeover or, if the management does not receive such a notice prior to publication of the takeover intention, until the date of publication of the decision on announcement of the takeover bid results, the company’s management or supervisory bodies are only allowed to perform certain activities subject to a resolution of the general meeting of shareholders, such as an increase in capital.

-The offeror may not acquire shares that are the subject of the bid outside the procedure associated with the bid by the Takeovers Act from the date of the announcement of the takeover bid until the expiry of the time allowed for acceptance of the bid.
+The offeror cannot acquire shares subject to the bid outside of the procedure associated with the bid by the Takeovers Act from the date of announcement of the takeover bid until expiry of the deadline for accepting the bid.

-The accepting party shall accept the bid by sending a written statement of acceptance of the takeover bid to the brokerage company (having the status of a registration member) that maintains a book entry securities account to which all securities that are the subject of the statement of acceptance of the bid are credited.
-The deadline for accepting the takeover bid depends on the closing date for submitting the takeover bid stated in the offer, but it may not be less than 28 days or longer than 60 days and not more than 60 days from the day of publication of the first takeover bid (the final deadline).
+The accepting party shall accept the bid by sending a written statement of acceptance of the takeover bid to the brokerage company (having the status of a registration member) that maintains a book entry securities account to which all securities subject to the statement of acceptance of the bid are credited.
+The deadline for accepting the takeover bid depends on the closing date for submitting the takeover bid stated in the offer, but may not be less than 28 days or longer than 60 days and no more than 60 days from the day of publication of the first takeover bid (final deadline).
 The deadline for accepting the takeover bid can be extended in certain cases, but not beyond the final deadline.

-After the announcement of the takeover bid and before it expires, the offeror may, if the prospectus provides for such a possibility, cancel its bid and withdraw from the contracts concluded by accepting such a bid in the case of a competitive bid or if circumstances arise that would no longer meet the offeror’s expectations and maintaining the validity of the contracts would be generally deemed unfair.
-The offeror shall notify the ATVP and the KDD of the withdrawal of the takeover bid on the day of its announcement.
+After the announcement of the takeover bid and before it expires, the offeror may, if the prospectus allows, cancel the bid and withdraw from any contracts concluded by accepting such a bid in the case of a competitive bid or if circumstances arise that would no longer meet the offeror’s expectations such that maintaining the validity of the contracts would be generally deemed unfair.
+The offeror must notify the ATVP and the KDD of withdrawal of the takeover bid on the day of its announcement.

 Outcome of the takeover bid

-A takeover bid shall be deemed unsuccessful if the offeror withdraws it, if the ATVP annuls the bidding procedure, if a resolute condition becomes effective, if the offeror fails to demonstrate to the Agency that: a) for the payment of securities subject to the takeover bid he did not in any way, directly or indirectly, give or pledge as collateral, or insured securities of the offeree company that are not the property of the offeror; and b) for the payment of securities of the offeree company he did not in any way, directly or indirectly, give or pledge as collateral, or insured assets of the offeree company, if the offeror’s bid defines a successful bid threshold and that threshold has not been achieved or if the offeror fails to fulfil its obligation to deposit the difference in cash within the time limit defined.
+A takeover bid is declared unsuccessful if the offeror withdraws it, if the ATVP annuls the bidding procedure, if a resolute condition becomes effective, or if the offeror fails to demonstrate to the Agency that: a) for the payment of securities subject to the takeover bid the offeror did not in any way, directly or indirectly, give or pledge as collateral, or insured securities of the offeree company that are not the property of the offeror; and b) for the payment of securities of the offeree company the offeror did not in any way, directly or indirectly, give or pledge as collateral, or insured assets of the offeree company, if the offeror’s bid defines a successful bid threshold and that threshold has not been achieved or if the offeror fails to fulfil their obligation to deposit the difference in cash within the time limit defined.
 A takeover bid is successful when none of the above situations arises.

-Within three days of the expiry of the time allowed for accepting the takeover bid, the offeror shall publish a notice on the results of the takeover bid.
+Within 3 days of expiry of the time allowed for accepting the takeover bid, the offeror must publish a notice on the results of the takeover bid.
 The offeror must notify the ATVP and the CPA about those results.
-The ATVP shall issue a decision upon the announcement of the takeover bid outcome to the offeror, the offeree company, the KDD and the organiser of the regulated market.
+The ATVP must issue a decision upon announcement of the takeover bid outcome to the offeror, the offeree company, the KDD and the organiser of the regulated market.

 Special treatment of minority shareholders

-The exclusion of minority shareholders in the event the offeror has already made a successful takeover bid and acquires at least 90% of all the offeree company’s voting shares is settled by the Companies Act.
+The Companies Act defines the exclusion of minority shareholders as occurring when an offeror has already made a successful takeover bid and acquires at least 90% of all the offeree company’s voting shares.

 Acquisitions according to the Competition Act

-The Prevention of the Restriction of Competition Act (Competition Act) contains, in addition to the classic anti-trust provisions that prohibit restrictive agreements and the abuse of a dominant position, provisions regulating concentrations.
-It prohibits concentrations which significantly impede effective competition in the Republic of Slovenia or its significant part, in particular as a result of the creation or strengthening of a dominant position.
+The Prevention of the Restriction of Competition Act (Competition Act) regulates concentrations in addition to the classic anti-trust provisions that prohibit restrictive agreements and the abuse of a dominant position.
+It prohibits concentrations which significantly impede effective competition in the Republic of Slovenia or a significant part of it, in particular due to the creation or strengthening of a dominant position.

 The concept of concentrations

-According to the Competition Act, a concentration arises when a change of control over an undertaking on a lasting basis occurs as a result of, namely:
+The Competition Act states that a concentration arises when a change in control over an undertaking on a lasting basis occurs as a result of:

 - two or more previously independent undertakings or parts of undertakings merging; or